VHCF of high strength steels

 Institut für Angewandte Materialien - Werkstoffkunde (IAM-WK), Karlsruher Institut für Technologie

-Contact: M. Sc.
+Contact person: M. Sc.
 Jan Sippel